MTandHJ/rbc/README.md

     - mta_pgd.py: the multi-target attack

 In the following, we first give the codes for training in different nerual network structures and on different datasets.
-Then, how to evaluate these models (e.g. AdvTraing, MMC or Ours) by attack_model.py and mta_pgd.py.
+Then, how to evaluate these models (e.g. AdvTraing, MMC or Ours) by attack_model.py and mta_pgd.py, will be introduced.

 ### Training